 - It is likely that in the longer-term, Surrey will become increasingly reliant on recycled and secondary aggregates, imports of marine aggregates from wharves on the Thames Estuary, and imports of land-won sharp sand and gravel and soft sand from other counties. - Sales of recycled and secondary aggregates have increased significantly over the last 12 years.
-The Surrey Minerals Plan Core Strategy 2011 (SMP) target is for at least 0.9 mtpa by 2026; sales figures for 2020 and 2021 were below this figure because of the Covid-19 pandemic, however 2022 sales rebounded to exceed this target.
-A rate of 1.0 mtpa is a robust basis for assessing future supply capacity. - Seven rail depots within and just outside of the county enable Surrey to import a plentiful supply of crushed rock and marine aggregates.
-This infrastructure will become even more important, and this capacity will need to be secured and enhanced in the future. - It is therefore important to ensure the continued safeguarding of mineral infrastructure, including rail depot and recycling facilities, both inside and outside of Surrey. - The review of Surrey's Minerals Development Framework commenced in 2020.
-The emerging MWLP will need to address the potential for new mineral sites and adequate aggregate recycling capacity and rail depot infrastructure, to ensure Surrey maintains a steady and adequate supply of aggregate minerals.
+The Surrey Minerals Plan Core Strategy 2011 (SMCS) target is for at least 0.9 mtpa by 2026.
+Sales figures for 2020 and 2021 were below this figure because of the effects of the Covid-19 pandemic.
+Although sales figures rebounded in 2022, sales in 2023 fell back below the target rate.
+The MPA considers that a rate of 1.0 mtpa is a robust basis for assessing future supply capacity. - Seven rail depots within and just outside of the county enable Surrey to import a plentiful supply of crushed rock and marine aggregates.
+This infrastructure will become increasingly important to the steady and adequate supply of aggregates in Surrey. - It is therefore important to ensure the continued safeguarding of mineral infrastructure, including rail depot and recycling facilities, both inside and outside of Surrey. - The review of Surrey's Minerals Development Framework commenced in 2020.
+The emerging Minerals and Waste Local Plan (MWLP) will need to address the potential for new aggregate extraction sites and adequate aggregate recycling capacity, to ensure Surrey maintains a steady and adequate supply of aggregate minerals.